-- 1. Vermont's Mandatory Food Waste Diversion policy lacks source-separation guidelines and enforcement, encouraging acceptance of commingled materials for composting and use of depackagers, which increase probability of microplastics.
-A new draft policy attempts to address this. - 2.
-Maryland's Organics Recycling policy could be amended to encourage use and development of distributed composting infrastructure.
+- 1. Vermont's Mandatory Food Waste

+Diversion policy lacks source-separation

+guidelines and enforcement, encouraging

+acceptance of commingled materials for

+composting and use of depackagers,

+which increase probability of microplastics.

+A new draft policy attempts to address this.

+- 2. Maryland's Organics Recycling policy could be amended to encourage use and development of distributed composting infrastructure.

+Contamination

+What are the considerations?

-1. PFAS Policies Should Focus Upstream (e.g. manufacturer responsibility, ban PFAS in foodware, compostable packaging labeling) and encourage greater research on sources of PFAS in compost and soil.
+- 1. PFAS Policies Should Focus Upstream (e.g. manufacturer responsibility, ban PFAS in foodware, compostable packaging labeling, and product content disclosure) and encourage greater research on PFAS in compost and soil.

+- 2. Prioritize High Quality Feedstocks in Compost produced for agricultural application (e.g. source-separated organics).
+Potentially-contaminated feedstocks like biosolids and sewage need to be proven safe before processing for agricultural use.

-2. Set Clear Compostable Packaging Labeling Standards
+- 3. Clear Compostable Packaging

+Labeling Standards should be set while

-while prioritizing policy that moves away from single-use food serviceware toward durables.
+prioritizing policy that moves away from

+single-use food serviceware toward durables.